jiachen0620/Prompt-Learning-for-Light-Field-Semantic-Segmentation/README.md

 # the code will be relased
 This manuscript is under review.
 # Contact #
-Any questions, please contact the email at jiachen@email.tjut.edu.cn
+Any questions, please contact the email at jiachen@email.tjut.edu.cn or chenjia@ieee.org